-The pamphlet “Why Your Food Choices Matter” provides an introduction to the problem of climate crisis, corporate control and toxic chemicals – and the solution of organic, local and independent.
-It provides information, and suggests options, for consumers who are seeking food choices that align with their values and vision.
+The pamphlet “Why Your Food Choices Matter” provides an introduction to the problem of climate crisis, corporate control and toxic chemicals – and the solution of organic, local and independent food.
+It also briefly explains genetic engineering, and provides the list of genetically engineered (genetically modified or GM) foods in Canada.
+It provides information and options for consumers who are seeking food choices that align with their values and vision.

-Farmers can order copies for distribute at farmers’ markets, in CSA boxes, and at community events.
-Contact us to order copies.
+Farmers and community members can order copies to distribute at farmers’ markets, in CSA boxes, at health food stores and at community events.
+Order your copies now.

 Here is the text of the pamphlet: